TracerXploit/PRODIGY_CS_02/README.md

 - Encrypt an image using a basic XOR cipher algorithm
 - Decrypt an image using the same XOR cipher algorithm
-- User can specify the encryption/decryption key
+- Specify the encryption/decryption key

 ## Installation